The Boys and Girls Club of Missoula

 YMCA of Missoula utilizes volunteers in various areas depending on their time availability and talents.
 Some areas include board and committee members, youth sports coaches, Special Olympics organizers, chaperones and many more.

 The YMCA is the largest nonprofit community service organization in the nation and aims to build strong families and communities across the nation through engaging young adults and children in healthy lifestyles, healthy pursuits, and providing assistance to parents who can help to build strong futures for their children.

 Visit the YMCA website to learn more about volunteering at the local YMCA.

 Mentor and support young women in Missoula.

-YWCA GUTS! (girls using their strengths) program is looking for individuals who want to help young women ages 9-18 discover their strengths and explore their own personal values in a safe and supportive environment during lunchtime and after school in school-based action groups.
+The GUTS! (girls using their strengths) program at the YWCA is looking for individuals who want to help young women ages 9-18 discover their strengths and explore their own personal values in a safe and supportive environment during lunchtime and after school in school-based action groups.

 To volunteer, contact Roe at firstname.lastname@example.org.